Reset-Type-Studio/Glyphs-Scripts/README.md

 - Feel free to contribute improvements via Pull Requests.

 ## Acknowledgements
-- Thanks to Peter Nowel for teaching me Python for Glyphs
+- Thanks to Peter Nowell for teaching me Python for Glyphs
 - In some scripts I used the help of IA, specially for Vanilla stuff (sorry Peter)

 ## License